doubleweave/create_orders_app_v2/README.md

 ## main feature:
 #### UI features:
 * Multiple forms are combined to create an order form
-* "required" fields testing on each page
+* "required" fields validation on each page
 * Use material-ui autocomplete module to prompt default value

 #### Front-end features: